 Robert Crawford has published two books of poetry, The Empty Chair (2011, Richard Wilbur Award), and Too Much Explanation Can Ruin a Man (2005).
 His sonnets have twice won the Howard Nemerov Sonnet Award.
 His poems have appeared in many national journals including The Formalist, First Things, Dark Horse, The Raintown Review, The Lyric, Measure, Light and Forbes.
-He co-founded the Hyla Brook Poets, and is a long-time member of the Powwow River Poets of Newburyport, MA.
+He co-founded the Hyla Brook Poets, and is a long-time member of the Powow River Poets of Newburyport, MA.
 Currently, he is Co-Chairman of the Robert Frost Farm Board of Trustees, Director of the Frost Farm Poetry Conference and Frost Farm Prize.
 He is a Frost Farm guide during the season.
 He lives in Chester, NH, with his wife, the poet Midge Goldberg.

 Paul Durham is an award-winning novelist whose middle grade books for young readers include The Luck Uglies series (HarperCollins) and The Last Gargoyle (Penguin Random House 2018).
 His debut novel was named a 2015 ALA Notable Children’s Book, a New York Public Library Top Book for Reading and Sharing, the 2014 Cybils Award Winner for Middle Grade Speculative Fiction, an ALA Booklist Top Ten First Novel for Youth, and a Kansas City Star Best Book of the Year.
 Paul regularly visits schools and libraries throughout the country to promote his work and help librarians and educators foster a love of reading in their elementary and middle school students.
 He has appeared on New Hampshire Public Radio and also produces and hosts his own weekly podcast, Telling Lies to Children, where he interviews best-selling authors, editors, booksellers, and other publishing insiders to give listeners a behind-the-scenes look at the children’s publishing industry.